-This annual report includes a comprehensive traffic and revenue analysis on four Department-owned toll facilities: Alligator Alley, Pinellas Bayway System, Sunshine Skyway Bridge and Wekiva Parkway (I-95 Express Lanes and I-595 Express Lanes are not a part of this report).
+This annual report includes a comprehensive traffic and revenue analysis on four Department-owned toll facilities: Alligator Alley, Pinellas Bayway System, Sunshine Skyway Bridge and Wekiva Parkway.
 This report also includes a similar analysis on two toll facilities operated under Lease-Purchase Agreements with the Department: (Mid-Bay Bridge, including the Spence Parkway, and Garcon Point Bridge).

 Facilities with outstanding bonds are Alligator Alley (Everglades Parkway), the Mid-Bay Bridge Authority, and the Santa Rosa Bay Bridge Authority (currently in payment default).
 Additional details for each facility are provided in the individual chapters.
-The reporting period for this Annual Report is FY 2016 (July 1, 2015 through June 30, 2016).
+The reporting period for this Annual Report is FY 2017 (July 1, 2016 through June 30, 2017).